 Garlic, onion, chilli, and horseradish are all natural repellants.

-Simply boil rhubarb leaves in water for 20 minutes, and when cool strain into a spray bottle.
+Another insecticidal remedy is to simply boil rhubarb leaves in water for 20 minutes, and when cool strain into a spray bottle.